Last Updated on October 3, 2019 by Michael Joseph

-Also, there are dozens of studies vouching for the health benefits of dietary fiber.
+Also, there are dozens of studies vouching for the digestive health benefits of dietary fiber.

-However, consuming any nutrient in excess can be problematic, and fiber is no exception.
+However, consuming any food compound in excess can be problematic, and fiber is no exception.

-In fact, there are some little-known side effects that too much fiber can cause.
+In fact, research shows that there are some side effects that consuming too much fiber can cause.

 Can You Have Too Much Fiber?